flatironinstitute/finufft/README.md

     ```

    (Note that here arguments 5-8 are reserved for future type 3 implementation, to match the FINUFFT interface).
-1. Perform the transform(s), which reads strengths `c` and writes into modes `fk` for type 1, or vice versa for type 2:
+1. Perform the transform(s) using these nonuniform point arrays, which reads strengths `c` and writes into modes `fk` for type 1, or vice versa for type 2:

     ```c++
     ier = cufinufft_execute(c, fk, plan);